How to Build an AI Product Description Generator

 }

-Step 4: Generate with the AI Agent
+Step 4: Generate with Agent Mode

 You are a copywriter for {{ brandName }}.
 Write a product description